 SW 600.
-Advanced Field Education Practicum In Health/Behavioral Health I.4 Credits.
+Specialized Practice Field Education Practicum in Health/ Behavioral Health I.4 Credits.

 This is the first semester of the second of two field placements in a social service agency.
 This advanced concentration field placement offers a specialized social work experience in health/behavioral health, with a focus on a specialization in one of these areas: aging services, health/mental health/substance abuse, child and family welfare and justice, and school social work.
 The advanced field placement is offered in the academic year from September-May for 24 hours a week (total of at least 600 hours).
 A 90-minute field seminar is held monthly, prior to the practice class.
 SW 600 is taken with SW 601.

 SW 601.
-Advanced Clinical Social Work Practice.3 Credits.
+Specialized Clinical Social Work Practice (Practice III).3 Credits.

 This course integrates the knowledge, values and skills of the foundation curriculum with clinical perspectives traditionally associated with social work.
 Students work directly with adult individuals from diverse client populations and from all socioeconomic levels.
 Emphasis is placed on social work practice in behavioral health consultation in the health care system.
 Students acquire major skills such as how to make comprehensive psychosocial assessments and devise treatment plans for clients.
 The specific models of clinical practice addressed in this course are: cognitive/behavioral, constructivist and psychodynamic.
 Additional topics include crisis intervention, interpersonal therapy and trans-theoretical models, as well as motivational interviewing.
 Attention is given to developing students' critical thinking skills and their ability to apply ethical standards to clinical practice.
 Course is taken concurrently with SW 600.

 SW 602.
-Advanced Field Education Practicum In Health/Behavioral Health II.4 Credits.
+Specialized Practice Field Education Practicum in Health/ Behavioral Health II.4 Credits.

 This is the second semester of the second of two field placements in a social service agency.
 This advanced concentration field placement offers a specialized social work experience in health/behavioral health, with a focus on a specialization in one of these areas: aging services, health/mental health/substance abuse, child and family welfare and justice, and school social work.
 The advanced field placement is usually offered in the academic year from September-May for 24 hours a week (total of at least 600 hours).
 A 90-minute field seminar is held monthly, prior to the practice class.
 SW 602 is taken with SW 603.

 SW 603.
-Advanced Organizational Social Work Practice: Program Management, Supervision, Career Development and Professional Ethics.3 Credits.
+Specialized Organizational Social Work Practice: Program Management, Supervision, Professional Ethics and Career Development (Practice IV).3 Credits.